Take it from a born Hoosier—there's more to see in Indiana than fields of corn!

 Sculpted by glaciers thousands of years ago, Indiana is a state of rich natural beauty and wonder.
 From the flat, marshy areas of Northern Indiana, to the gently rolling hills and ravines of its midsection, all the way to the caverns and limestone cliffs of southern Indiana, there's a whole lot to see.
-Through years of Boy Scouts and camping with my family, I have pieced together the best of Indiana's State Parks in this top 10 list.
+Through years of Boy Scouts and camping with my family, I have pieced together the best of Indiana's State Parks in this list.

 In no particular order, here are the top 10 Indiana State Parks.